leonlinsx/minimal-mistakes/_posts/2020-03-04-pace-layer.md

 > In the Soviet Union, governance tried to ignore the constraints of culture and nature while forcing a five-year-plan infrastructure pace on commerce and art.
 Thus cutting itself off from both support and innovation, it was doomed.

 The above are all examples of how we shouldn't push slow layers to move more quickly.
 Is there a case where we shouldn't push fast layers to move more slowly?
-Put another way, when do we want to accelerate change in the faster layers of fashion, commerce, or infastructure?
+Put another way, when do we want to accelerate change in the faster layers of fashion, commerce, or infrastructure?
 Or should we always aim to reduce our velocity?
 There doesn't seem to be a clear answer from the article.

 Separately, Stewart points out how "as people get older, their interests tend to migrate to the slower parts of the continuum."
 Fashion is less of a concern compared to the culture you want to pass on to your grandkids.
 This seems true anecdotally, though the research on this seems [mixed](https://www.journals.uchicago.edu/doi/abs/10.1086/706889?mobileUi=0&journalCode=jop "research") \[2\].